What to Do if Charged With Careless Driving

 Causing death by careless and inconsiderate driving

 Causing death by careless and inconsiderate driving is a charge brought against anyone causing a death when driving if their actions come under the definition of driving without due care.
-A charge of causing death by careless driving would result from a mistake such as a momentary lack of concentration that caused a death; for instance if the driver was to glance away to talk to a passenger, or retune the radio..
+A charge of causing death by careless driving would result from a mistake such as a momentary lack of concentration that caused a death; for instance, if the driver was to glance away to talk to a passenger or look at their mobile phone.

-The punishments can range from a mandatory disqualification, extended retest and unlimited fine, to a 5 years prison sentence.
+Punishments can include a mandatory disqualification, extended retest and unlimited fine, or a 5 years prison sentence.

 Causing death by careless driving when under influence of drink or drugs